developer-zebra/developer-zebra-site/src/enterprise-browser/1-4/guide/featuredemo/index.md

 layout: guide.html
 ---
 ## Overview
 The Feature Demo application showcases some of the key capabilities of Enterprise Browser when running an enterprise application on Zebra devices.
+Enabling the demo app required changes to the `Config.xml` file on the device that will run the app.
+See the [Config.xml Regerence](/enterprise-browser/1-4/guide/configref) for more information.

 ### Showcased Capabilities
   * Barcode scanning